 4. Canary Islands

-One of my favourite places to stay in Spain, is definitely Tenerife.
+One of my favorite places to stay in Spain is definitely Tenerife.

 This tiny island amidst the Atlantic Ocean apparently has got it all: lovely beaches, extended hiking trails, delicious food and warm temperatures all year round.

 Whereas the Southern part of the island is very popular among the UK and the Scandinavian tourists, the area around Los Gigantes and the north, Anaga Rural Park, are still not spoiled by tourism.
 The most famous hikes of Tenerife are trekking down the canyon from Masca village to Masca beach.
 This area used to be very popular among pirates due to its remote location.

 One of my favorite destinations in Spain is Gran Canaria.
 To be honest, it’s very different from continental Spain and even people and their traditions are not the same as, for example, in Madrid.
 Gran Canaria has its own pace and lifestyle: everybody looks very sporty and does a lot of surfing.
 The climate in Gran Canaria is good all year long (the winters are warm and the summers aren’t too hot), so it makes it perfect surfing destination.